Arizona Buy Before You Sell · Cornerstone First Mortgage · NMLS #173855Call Mike Certo · (480) 296-6513

 • The property’s outstanding lines (mortgage + full HELOC limit) exceed what the backup offer can be.

-• DTI isn’t actually your roadblock, you might just need a bridge loan.
+• Qualifying isn’t actually your roadblock, you might just need a bridge loan.

 If a Buy Before You Sell program isn’t the right answer for your situation, we’ll tell you in the consult and walk you through what is.